Citadel LLC: Employees

-In 2007, the fund was known for having one of the largest turnover rates in Chicago, gaining the nickname "Chicago's revolving door."
+In 2007, the fund was known for having one of the largest turnover rates in Chicago, gaining the nickname "Chicago's revolving door".
 The New York Times reported in 2010 that "the firm is unique in its reputation for being a revolving door", meaning that it had a high turnover rate.
 It is also reported that turnover is aligned with the hedge fund industry.

 In March 2015, Citadel received a Top 10 Great Workplaces in Financial Services ranking by the Great Places to Work Institute, based on a survey by Citadel employees.

-Market advocacy
+Regulatory affairs and public positions

 Citadel has played an active role in regulatory affairs and has advocated for financial legislation on market structure.
-In 1999, Congress repealed a provision in the Glass-Steagall Act of 1933 that strictly separated banking and trading activities by financial firms.
+In 1999, Congress repealed a provision in the Glass–Steagall Act of 1933 that strictly separated banking and trading activities by financial firms.
 Griffin called dismantling that law "one of the biggest fiascos of all time".
 After the 2008 financial crisis, Griffin and Citadel called for greater transparency in derivatives trading, a stance at odds with many other hedge funds and major financial firms.
 The company spoke out against Wall Street for lobbying to delay the implementation of the Dodd–Frank Act.
 Griffin has also called for breaking up "too big to fail" banks and separating their banking and trading activities.

 Following the 2014 publication of Flash Boys by Michael Lewis, who claimed financial markets are "rigged by large, high-speed traders" (also known as "high-frequency traders") Griffin, who was not interviewed by Lewis, shared his views on the book and its allegations during his second congressional hearing.
 Griffin said in front of the Senate Banking Committee that from his perspective "the U.S. equity markets are the fairest, most transparent, resilient and competitive markets in the world."
 Griffin expanded by saying that high-frequency trading functions to reconcile discrepancies between options tied to groups of stocks and the stocks themselves, saying, "Somebody has to keep the New York markets in line with the markets in Chicago.
 It all happens at an extremely low cost in the context of our capital markets".
 During an event at Georgetown University, Griffin called the book "fiction".

+In November 2024, Griffin publicly warned against the tariff policies proposed by President-elect Donald Trump, stating at the Economic Club of New York that he was "gravely concerned that the rise of tariffs puts us on a slippery slope towards crony capitalism."
+Griffin argued that tariff-protected companies would lose competitive drive and turn to lobbying rather than innovation.
+Following the implementation of sweeping tariffs in 2025, Griffin escalated his criticism, telling the Milken Institute Global Conference in May 2025 that tariff exemptions had already "unleashed an era of crony capitalism" - happening "over the course of weeks" rather than the years he had anticipated.